-- A. After the PTO request has been submitted, reviewed and approved by CHFA, the GC may request a reduction in retainage from 5% to 21/2%, subject to CHFA's approval. - B. When a reduction of retainage is requested, the developer/owner shall furnish, in form and content acceptable to CHFA, the following documentation: Reduction from 5.0% to 2.5% - 1) Certification from the General Contractor confirming its current list of payables to subcontractors and suppliers; - 2) Certification from the General Contractor stating that sub-contractors and suppliers will share in the reduction of retainage on a pro-rata basis; - 3) Written consent from the Bonding Company to the reduction of retainage (original signed, sealed consent form, with CHFA as Dual/ Additional Obligee); - 100% Lien waivers from all subcontractors and suppliers for all payments approved by CHFA; - 5) Statement of Compliance from the Mortgagor's Licensed Environmental Professional stating that all remediation work has been performed according to all local, state and federal regulations, which includes radon testing results for at least twenty-five percent of randomly selected ground level units, but no less than one unit in each building after substantial completion has been achieved.
-Some projects, such as RAD transactions, are subject to federal environmental remediation, so these projects should also include the receipt and evidence of the federal clearance for the environmental remediation work prior to the release of any retainage. - 6) Certificate of Substantial Completion issued by the architect (AIA Form G704), and signed by the Developer/Owner, Architect and General Contractor; - 7) Certificates of Occupancy (or inspection reports for minor or moderate rehab projects where residents remained in place during construction) signed and issued by the governing Building Department; - 8) Certificate of Actual Cost from the General Contractor, which has been certified to by an independent Certified Public Accountant; and, - Verification that the General Contractor and Owner/Developer are in compliance with all CHFA procedures and policies, including the CHFA VLI Policy and Affirmative Action requirements.
+- A. After the PTO request has been submitted, reviewed and approved by CHFA, the GC may request a reduction in retainage from 5% to 21⁄2%, subject to CHFA's approval. - B. When a reduction of retainage is requested, the developer/owner shall furnish, in form and content acceptable to CHFA, the following documentation: Reduction from 5.0% to 2.5% - 1) Certification from the General Contractor confirming its current list of payables to subcontractors and suppliers;

+- 2) Certification from the General Contractor stating that sub-contractors and suppliers will share in the reduction of retainage on a pro-rata basis; - 3) Written consent from the Bonding Company to the reduction of retainage (original signed, sealed consent form, with CHFA as Dual/ Additional Obligee); - 4) 100% Lien waivers from all subcontractors and suppliers for all payments approved by CHFA; - 5) Statement of Compliance from the Mortgagor's Licensed Environmental Professional stating that all remediation work has been performed according to all local, state and federal regulations, which includes radon testing results for at least twenty-five percent of randomly selected ground level units, but no less than one unit in each building after substantial completion has been achieved.
+Some projects, such as RAD transactions, are subject to federal environmental remediation, so these projects should also include the receipt and evidence of the federal clearance for the environmental remediation work prior to the release of any retainage. - 6) Certificate of Substantial Completion issued by the architect (AIA Form G704), and signed by duly authorized representatives of the Developer/Owner, Architect and General Contractor; - 7) All completed punch lists by Architect and CHFA Field Observer; - 8) Certificates of Occupancy (or inspection reports for minor or moderate rehab projects where residents remained in place during construction) signed and issued by the governing Building Department; - 9) Certificate of Actual Cost from the General Contractor, which has been certified to by an independent Certified Public Accountant; and, - 10) Verification that the General Contractor and Owner/Developer are in compliance with all CHFA procedures and policies, including the CHFA VLI Policy and Affirmative Action requirements.